hrz-unimr/Products.ZopeHealthWatcher/README.rst

 You can monitor it through your browser or through a console script.

+In addition, your front-end servers can efficiently check the status (health checking) of a Zope server without blocking the Zope application threads.

 `ZopeHealthWatcher` is based on `DeadlockDebugger` code, see http://plone.org/products/deadlockdebugger.